ytgov/sfa-client/README.md

     cp .env.sample .env.development
     ```

-11. Start the Node.js API with:
+11. (optional) Start the Node.js API with:

     ```bash
     npm run start
     ```

     The API will bind to your local machines port 3000 and be available at http://localhost:3000

+> You no longer need this step if you are using docker compose.

 12. Last to start is the the Vue.js web front-end.
 To run this, open a second terminal window at this directory and run the following commands: